TTBB-Khai/Yotsugi/README.md

 * To enable image commands (E.g. Joseph command), install GraphicsMagick here: http://www.graphicsmagick.org/download.html

-## Note: This is not a final product and all current issues will be resolved in the near future.
+## This is not a final product and all current issues will be resolved in the near future.